vblanco20-1/vulkan-guide/vkguide_new_source/chapter_1/vulkan_mainloop_code.md

 }
 ```

-transitioning a image has loads of possible options.
+Transitioning an image has loads of possible options.
 We are going to do the absolute simplest way of implementing this, by only using currentLayout + newLayout.

 We will be doing a pipeline barrier, using the syncronization 2 feature/extension which is part of vulkan 1.3 .
 A pipeline barrier can be used for many different things like syncronizing read/write operation between commands and controlling things like one command drawing into a image and other command using that image for reading.